Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-ExternalTriggerOccurredEventAtpStructureElementExecutableEntityRunnableEntityAbstractEventAtpStructureElementRTEEventAtpBlueprintableAtpPrototypePortPrototypeAbstractRequiredPortPrototypeRPortPrototypeAtomicSwComponentTypeARElementAtpBlueprintAtpBlueprintableAtpTypeSwComponentTypeInternalBehaviorSwcInternalBehaviorAtpStructureElementIdentifiableTriggerTriggerInterfaceARElementAtpBlueprintAtpBlueprintableAtpTypePortInterface«atpVariation» Tags:vh.latestBindingTime =preCompileTime«atpVariation» Tags:vh.latestBindingTime =preCompileTime+port0..*«atpVariation,atpSplitable»«instanceRef»+trigger0..1+event*«atpVariation,atpSplitable»+startOnEvent0..1«isOfType»+requiredInterface1{redefinesatpType}«atpVariation,atpSplitable»+internalBehavior0..1+runnable1..*«atpVariation,atpSplitable»+trigger1..*Software Component Template
+ExternalTriggerOccurredEventAtpStructureElementExecutableEntityRunnableEntityAbstractEventAtpStructureElementRTEEventAtpBlueprintableAtpPrototypePortPrototypeAbstractRequiredPortPrototypeRPortPrototypeAtomicSwComponentTypeARElementAtpBlueprintAtpBlueprintableAtpTypeSwComponentTypeInternalBehaviorSwcInternalBehaviorAtpStructureElementIdentifiableTriggerTriggerInterfaceARElementAtpBlueprintAtpBlueprintableAtpTypePortInterface«atpVariation» Tags:vh.latestBindingTime =preCompileTime«atpVariation» Tags:vh.latestBindingTime =preCompileTime+port0..*«atpVariation,atpSplitable»«instanceRef»+trigger0..1+event*«atpVariation,atpSplitable»+startOnEvent0..1«isOfType»+requiredInterface1{redefinesatpType}«atpVariation,atpSplitable»+internalBehavior0..1+runnable1..*«atpVariation,atpSplitable»+trigger1..*
-AUTOSAR Release 4.2.2

 The designer of a software-component can use this access mechanism when design ing a RunnableEntity using, as input value, a DataPrototype